 A luscious, juicy peach is one of summer’s ultimate pleasures, but which is better: white or yellow?
 Opinions are divided in our household.
 Some prefer yellow peaches, citing their “classic peachy flavor,” while others praise the sweetness of white peaches.
 Do you have a preference?

-From the outside, yellow and white peaches are distinguished by their skin color – deep yellow with a red or pink blush for the former versus pale and pink for the latter.
-Inside, the golden flesh of the yellow peach is more acidic, with a tartness that mellows as the peach ripens and softens.
+- Acidity level: Inside, the golden flesh of the yellow peach is more acidic, with a tartness that mellows as the peach ripens and softens.
 White-fleshed peaches are lower in acid and taste sweet whether firm or soft.

 - Flavor: White peaches have a delicate, floral sweetness, while yellow peaches have a more intense flavor.